Smart security cameras are creepy, but the Nest Cam gave me some peace of mind

 Why we still chose the Nest Cam

 That is a slight annoyance (as I don’t like to have the thing on when I’m home), but Nest does have fairly easy-to-use scheduling system.
 I use it in conjunction with the geofencing feature.
 When I leave the house, my phone’s location lets the camera know it should switch on.
 When I come back, the camera turns off.
-Last year, Nest added a crucial family-account feature that enables its devices talk to 10 phones instead of just one.
+Nest now has a crucial family-account feature that enables its devices talk to 10 phones instead of just one.
 That means the geofencing can be attached to my phone and my husband’s, so the camera won’t turn on when just one of us is home.

 Alexa and Google Home both have a place in the smart apartment, but there’s not a lot of use for voice control when it comes to security cameras.
 If you had a routine, you could tell Alexa to switch on the Nest Cam at your bedtime, but that’s about it.
-After all, neither the Echo nor the Home has a screen, so it’s not like you can watch footage on them.
+If you have an Alexa or Google device with a screen, say the Echo Show or Lenovo Smart Display, you can view Nest camera footage on it directly, which is nifty.

 What the Nest Cam lacks